jpm369/mango/README.md

 whenever Mango runs Hardklor.
 The values used should work fairly well for the majority of experiments.

 Additional details on hardklor are available from: https://proteome.gs.washington.edu/software/hardklor/

+Release notes:

+061621 Update: Not a software update, but Mango/Comet/Xlinkprophet is fully compatible with Bruker TimsTOF data.
+We had good results using the tdf2mzml converter (https://github.com/mafreitas/tdf2mzml) to generate the mzML.
+Use instrument = TOF and resolution = 35000 for hardklor in the mango.params.

+021919 Update: There is a typo in figure S4 of the manuscript for the DSSO derivation.
+"Long arm modification: 85.94264" is incorrect, it should be "Long arm modification: 85.98264" instead.
+For DSSO searches you should use 85.98264 for the lysine mod in searches.
+The reporter masses in the derivation are correct still.
+I have also added some DSSO params files for mango+comet, they have to be renamed to mango.params and comet.params to work as usual.
+They have the correct masses for DSSO for mango and comet, the rest of the params you should change as appropriate for your experiment.

+082118 Update: Xlinkprophet (https://github.com/brucelab/xlinkprophet) is now officially released and is compatible with the Mango/Comet pipeline described in the manuscript and here.
+Instructions for running xlinkprophet on output from Mango/Comet and a test case are included in that repository.
+Xlinkprophet takes .pep.xmls as an input.
+This is objectively better than the Rscript in post-processing.

+072618 Update: Added some auxilary software to complete a pipeline from mzXML to fdr filtered cross-links.
+Briefly, I've included comet binaries for a modified version of Comet that writes spectrum titles to its .txt output (output_txtfile=1), as well as an R script that will process a directory of comet .txt output files and return paired xlinks at some estimated fdr.
+It uses the tcltk library, so that needs to be installed to run it.
+Essentially, given an mzXML file, one can run mango file.mzXML, comet file.ms2, then run the R script in the directory where comet's output is.
+A test case is now included in TestCase/ which includes a subset of ~30 scans from an E.coli xlinking run so one can check that everything is working correctly on their system.